auth0/docs/articles/logs/streams/index.md

 # Log Streams

 Log Streams let you export your log events in near real-time to a given URL or to AWS EventBridge.
+With Log Streams you can:

-With Log Streams, you can <TODO>
+* export logs to a tool or service you already use

-* <TODO>
+* react to events, such as changed passwords or new registrations, with your own business logic by sending log events to custom webhooks
-* <TODO>
+* send events to AWS EventBridge for processing with lambdas or additional data pipelines

 <%= include('../../_includes/_topic-links', { links: [
   'logs/streams/http-event',